 Why You Must Choose the Correct Insurance-to-Value Number

 What is your building’s property limit or insurance value?
 The market value of your building – what someone would pay you for the property in the current real estate market – is not the amount you choose as your building’s property limit or insurance value.
 Your assessed value, the amount your local tax assessor uses to tax the property, is not the insurance value to pick, either.
-For insurance underwriters, only the replacement cost value of your property – the amount it would take to rebuild the property with comparable quality materials – matters to insurance companies.
-It should matter to you, too, because if you choose the wrong number, you may find that even after a partial loss, you will not be able to completely repair or rebuild the property.
+Only the replacement cost value of your property – the amount it would take to rebuild the property with comparable quality materials – matters to insurance companies.
+It should matter to you too because if you choose the wrong number, you maybe underinsured for even a partial loss.

 Determining Replacement Cost Values